 Retributive Violence in Ethnic Conflicts

 My doctoral research explores a silenced history of retributive violence that took place inside the 1992 to 1995 siege of Sarajevo, when the city was held under attack by Bosnian Serb forces.
 The experiences of Serbs inside the siege have received virtually no academic attention, yet they contain vital insights into the logic of ethnicization in wartime, as retributive violence against ethnic collectives becomes not only thinkable, but permissible.
-Inside the siege, Serbs came to be associated with the ethnic aggressor, and faced violent retribution at the hands of Bosniak paramilitary forces, militarized criminal gangs, and rogue elements of the Sarajevo police force.
+Inside the siege, Serbs came to be associated with the ethnic aggressor, and faced violent retribution at the hands of paramilitary, military, and civilian actors.

 Based on one year of fieldwork, I provide an account of this silenced history from the perspective of Serb women, and I track its ongoing legacy in the post-war period.
 I ask, what is at stake for post-conflict societies when recognition is withheld from certain classes of victims?
 How do unacknowledged injuries affect the micro-dynamics of coexistence?
 What are the political consequences of bearing a violent past in silence?
 I argue that the silencing of retributive crimes fuels a clandestine ethno-nationalism.
 Excluded from the dominant narrative, Serb women turn to divisive ethno-nationalist politics that entrench divisions between ethnic groups, and erode the authority of the post-war state.